runbloom/bloom.sh/Linux/fastfetch/README.md

 <br>
 <br>

 ## Customisation:
-Open the config file with your preffered file editor for me, it's kwrite:
+Open the config file with your preffered file editor, mine is kwrite:

 kwrite ~/.config/fastfetch/config.jsonc